PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 THEN unchecking one of them should delete the related data while keeping the values of the other suppliers intact.

   * **Default supplier**:
-IF more than one supplier are checked
+IF more than one suppliers is checked
 THEN it can be set as the default supplier by selecting the radio

 WHEN there is only one supplier checked